SkillsFundingAgency/das-employerapprenticeshipsservice/docs/Finance/LevyDeclarations/Index.md

 # How the HMRC system is used in tests

 There is not a test system provided by the HMRC.
 Instead, a fake HMRC has been created by the SFA, which is hosted externally on `https://das-alpha-hmrc-api-mock.herokuapp.com/apprenticeship-levy`.
-This system is written in Scala, the source code to which is available here `https://github.com/UKGovernmentBEIS/das-alpha-hmrc-api-mock`.
-This is a fairly think layer that fronts a managed Mongo database (hosted at MLabs).
+This system is written in Scala, the source code to which is available [https://github.com/](https://github.com/UKGovernmentBEIS/das-alpha-hmrc-api-mock "here").
+This is a fairly thin layer that fronts a managed Mongo database (hosted at MLabs).
 There is some functionality but this is limited to enforcing token-based authentication and filtering on the document collections.

 # How test data is created